 Be prepared for an audience on the opening teebox, as other golfers and spectators mull on the patio as you hit.
 The 1st hole at the Black is often called one of the worst opening holes in Major Championship golf as a 429 yard sharp dogleg right.
 While it is undoubtedly one of the weaker holes out here, the drive from this elevated teebox is a fun one.
 The goal is to reach the dogleg, which requires a solid 260 yard poke.
 Anything short of this might be blocked out by thick trees that line the entire right side.
 For players who hit the ball right, the Green Course is directly right of the trees and provides a shortcut to the 1st green.
 However, this is OB in tournament play.
 The 1st green is narrow and guarded by two deep bunkers on either side.

 Technically speaking, Bethpage Black doesn’t really have separate front and back nines.
 There are no 9 hole rates, and the 9th tee is the furthest point away from the clubhouse.
 The only true hole separation at Bethpage is Round Swamp Road, which you cross to access holes 2-14.
 The 2nd hole is the shortest par 4 on the course as a 354 yard uphill dogleg left.
 Driver isn’t needed here, but finding the fairway is, as this this hole is lined with trees and thick rough.
 The approach shot is severely uphill to a round, flat green.
 This is one of the best birdie opportunities of the day.

-The 3rd hole is the first par 3 at the Black and reminds me an awful lot of the first par 3 on the Red Course.
+The 3rd hole is the first par 3 at the Black and reminds me an awful lot of the 4th on the Red Course.
 Playing only 158 yards from the White Tees, this hole stretches to a brutal 230 yards from the Blues.
 While this hole requires a carry over a valley of fescue and bunkers, it is undeniably one of the easiest on the course.